This blog may contain affiliate links. Read our disclosure policy for more info.

 Along the trail, there is a side trip to a hanging glacier called Castaño Overa.
-This adds an extra 4 kilometers onto your trip but is well worth it if you ask me!
+This adds an extra 4 kilometers (2.5 miles) to your trip but is well worth it if you ask me!

-The glacier is literally hanging of the edge of a cliff and waterfalls pour from beneath it.
+The glacier is literally hanging off the edge of a cliff and waterfalls pour from beneath it.
 It was a sight I’d never seen before and was amazing.

-We visited the glacier on the wat back down from the Refugio on day 2.
+We visited the glacier on the way back down from the refugio on day 2.
 We did this because going down was much quicker than the way up (on day 1) and much easier.
-So, the added couple of kilometers was easily doable on day 2.
+So, the added couple of kilometers were easily doable on day 2.

 Cerro Tronador Excursions (Day-trips from Bariloche)

 Unfortunately, if you want to hike all the way to Refugio Otto Meiling, there is no tour available (that I am aware of anyways).
 The tours to Cerro Tronsodor from Bariloche do go to Pampa Linda where you get amazing views of Cerro Tronador.